cmroanirgo/guten-pass/README.md

-# Wordish Password Generator
+# Guten-Pass: A Password Generator

-This is a password generator that bases it's source dictionary of words from literary works available from Gutenburg.org.
+This is a password generator that bases it's source dictionary of words from literary works available from [Project Gutenberg](https://wwww.gutenberg.org).

-## Build & Developer Installation
+## Developer Installation & Build

 Either download or clone this repo and `cd` to it.